 This post contains affiliate links.
 Please read my disclosure policy here.

-Remove the heads from the shrimps.
+- Remove the heads from the shrimp.
 Trim the tails and cut a slit down the back of each shrimp.
 Remove the vein.
 Rinse and drain.
-Place shrimps in a bowl.
+Place shrimp in a bowl.

-Add sugar, salt, ground pepper, prepared tamarind pulp, and sweet soy sauce to the shrimps.
+- Add sugar, salt, ground pepper, prepared tamarind pulp, and sweet soy sauce to the shrimp.

-Heat vegetable oil in a large skillet.
-Transfer shrimps with tongs from the marinate into the pan.
-Fry shrimps until slightly caramelized, about 6 to 7 minutes.
+- Heat vegetable oil in a large skillet.
+Transfer shrimp with tongs from the marinate into the pan.
+Fry shrimp until slightly caramelized, about 6 to 7 minutes.
 Turn off stove.

-Tamarind Shrimps (Asam Ko Prawns) are best eaten using your fingers.
+Tamarind Shrimp (Asam Ko Prawns) are best eaten using your fingers.
 Steamed white rice is optional but highly recommended. 🙂